-A COVID-19 policy outlines the commitment of the school to implement the plan and help prevent the spread of the virus.
-The policy will be signed and dated by the chairperson and principal of the BOM/ETB and brought to the attention of the staff, students, parents and others.
-Schools must have a COVID-19 policy in place prior to the reopening of schools for the 2020/21 school year.
-St Kevin's Community College COVID-19 policy can be found at Appendix 1.
+A COVID-19 policy outlines the ongoing commitment of the school to implementing the plan and help prevent the introduction and spread of the virus.
+The revised updated policy will be signed and dated by the chairperson and principal of the BOM/ETB and brought to the attention of the staff, students, parents and others.
+A template of a School COVID-19 policy can be found at Appendix 1.